bipinjaiswal1996/deepfake/README.md

 deviation.
 We have used standard deviation = (0.229, 0.224, 0.225) and mean = (0.485, 0.456,0.406) for normalization.

 ### Pipeline

 ![image1](https://user-images.githubusercontent.com/28837542/120933314-2f7f9e00-c717-11eb-9487-f5a068a78230.jpg)

+### Proposed Model

+The capsule Net model proposed by Nguyen et al. is a model which exploits the visual artifacts within a frame i.e it focuses on spatial inconsistencies.
+We can enhance this model if we make it spatio-temporal so that it can spatio-temporal inconsistencies across the frames.
+Capsule Net is an enhanced and more robust version of CNN which will perform the feature extraction and detect the spatial inconsistencies within the frame.
+We can make it spatio-temporal by adding an LSTM to it that will detect the temporal inconsistencies across the frames.
+The question is how we can add an LSTM to the CapsNet model.
+We can add it by removing the output capsules i.e, real and fake output capsules which are doing the classification.
+In that case, there will be no routing algorithm runs between the primary capsules and the output capsules as now there are no output capsules.
+In the CapsNet model, the input is passed through a VGG-19 pretrained model which gives a feature vector and then it is passed through the primary capsules , each primary capsule will give a different feature vector.
+In the CapsNet model we are using three primary capsules (light network), each capsule is giving an output feature vector of 1x8, the output feature vector from all the primary capsules are stacked together to form a single feature vector of size 3x8.
+During the preprocessing stage , we capture 10 frames from each video of the dataset.
+Now, these 10 frames are passed through this network , which will give 10 feature vectors of size 3x8.
+Now these 10 feature vectors are passed through a many-to-one LSTM model as shown in the fig. to get the final result of the classification.

+The LSTM used in the model is single layer and it consists of 256 hidden units.
+The output produced by the last LSTM cell is passed through a fully connected layer followed by a softmax which will give a classification score between 0 and 1 i.e, real and fake.
+To compute the loss, we used Cross - Entropy Loss Loss function and Adam Optimizer is used to optimize the network with learning rate =0.0005 and β = 0.999.